-Houston Health Department sets the bar for tracking monkeypox, COVID
+Houston Health Department sets the bar for tracking mpox, COVID

 Wastewater Surveillance Program Named a National Center of Excellence by CDC